 The retinol train is going full speed ahead and if you haven’t made the leap yet, you need to get on board immediately.
 If you haven’t heard of the amazing effects of retinol or are still sceptical, here’s everything you need to know about retinol products and why they’re becoming a staple in skincare routines worldwide.
 I’ve also included five picks for the best retinol products to give you a headstart in revamping your skincare regime.

 The Ordinary Granactive Retinoid, formerly known as Advanced Retinoid 2%, comes in a lotion-like consistency and is stored in a dark dropper bottle to preserve its potency.

 While 2 per cent is the highest concentration of retinol, this is a moderate strength retinoid with a low level of irritation.
 It’s water-free, oil-free and alcohol-free so it’s suitable for both oily and dry skin types.

 The emulsion contains advanced formulations of retinol with more anti-ageing benefits.
 It also uses a capsule delivery system which enhances the effects of the retinol.

-It’s a low-cost retinol cream that’s great for beginners.
+It’s a low-cost retinol serum that’s great for beginners.
 If you have tried retinoids before, though, this may leave you feeling wanting because the results won’t be as fast as higher concentrations of retinol.

 The only downside I can find about this product is that if you are looking for something a little more premium or luxury in terms of your skincare, you might opt for alternatives.
 Otherwise, it’s a fantastic skin care product.